rseidl25/cse15l-lab-reports/lab-report-2.md

 ---
 ## *Part 3:* What I Learned

 During the lab in week 3, I learned how to use JUnit tests in order to test a program for bugs.
-Prior to this week, I was wondering why it was necessary to import the JUnit and Hamcrest libraries in Visual Studio Code, but now I recognize that these are required in order to utilize the aforementioned test classes.
+Prior to this week, I was wondering why it was necessary to import the JUnit and Hamcrest libraries in Visual Studio Code, but now I recognize that these are required in order to utilize the aforementioned test methods.
 The week 3 lab activities demonstrated to me that JUnit tests are much more simple and structured ways of identifying and fixing bugs in a Java program in comparison to other methods such as printing to the console and manually trying to find where a program is failing.